browserplus/borg/data/pages/beta/cpp_services.md

 ### Step 4: Build the service

-Build the service for your platform using the instructions in the downloaded file "building".
+Build files are provided in the "src/build" directory for VS 2008, gcc, and xcode.

 ### Step 5: Install the HelloWorld service